nagix/chartjs-plugin-rough/README.md

 Chart.plugins.register(ChartRough);
 ```

-Or, you can enabled the plugin only for specific charts.
+Or, you can enable the plugin only for specific charts.

 ```js
 var chart = new Chart(ctx, {